So many Drones - Which one is for me? (Buying Guide for Beginners)

 This is the Business Class plane ticket drone, there is no going back after having this.
 Unbelievable dynamic range.
 UNREAL stability, default color, flight control, flexible rich data for color grading.

 Not typing all that again, you get the point.
-Minus the Zoom lens, everything else is the same.
+Minus the Zoom lenses, everything else is the same.
 Crapping myself at the price being so cheap now.
+What a deal.

 Shoots 6K RAW Video (literally filming in RAW photos)